-Mr. Odland has a business background in consumer and retail sectors, having served as Chairman & CEO of Office Depot, Inc. from 2005-2010; Chairman, President & CEO of AutoZone, Inc. from 2001 until 2005; President & CEO of Tops Markets, Inc. from 1998 to 2000; President, Foodservice Division, Sara Lee Bakery from 1996-1998; and progressive positions at The Quaker Oats Company from 1981-1996.
+Mr. Odland has a business background in consumer and retail sectors, having served as Chairman and CEO of Office Depot, Inc. from 2005-2010; Chairman, President and CEO of AutoZone, Inc. from 2001 until 2005; President and CEO of Tops Markets, Inc. from 1998 to 2000; President, Foodservice Division, Sara Lee Bakery from 1996-1998; and progressive positions at The Quaker Oats Company from 1981-1996.
 He served as an Adjunct Professor in the graduate schools of business at Florida Atlantic University and Lynn University during 2011-2012.
-Mr. Odland currently is a member of the Board of Directors of General Mills, Inc. and Analogic Corp., a Trustee of the Conference Board, and a Senior Advisor for Peter J. Solomon Company.
-He is the co-author of "Sustaining Capitalism: Bipartisan Solutions to Restore Trust & Prosperity" (2017).
+Mr. Odland currently is a member of the Board of Directors of General Mills, Inc. and Analogic Corp., a Trustee of the Conference Board, and a Senior Advisor at PJ Solomon.
+He is the co-author of Sustaining Capitalism: Bipartisan Solutions to Restore Trust & Prosperity (2017).

-Mr. Odland's public policy background in addition to CED includes: member of the Business Roundtable and Chairman of the BRT's Corporate Governance Task Force; U.S. Presidential appointee as a Commissioner on the National Surface Transportation Policy and Revenue Study Commission; U.S. Presidential Appointee on the Council on Service and Civic Participation; member of the Committee on Capital Markets Regulation; member of the Advisory Council of the Institute for Corporate Ethics; member of the Business Council; member of the Florida Committee of 100; Chairman of Memphis Tomorrow; and member of the Buffalo Niagara Partnership.
+Mr. Odland's public policy background in addition to the Committee for Economic Development includes: member of the Business Roundtable and Chairman of its Corporate Governance Task Force; U.S. Presidential appointee as a Commissioner on the National Surface Transportation Policy and Revenue Study Commission; U.S. Presidential appointee on the Council on Service and Civic Participation; member of the Committee on Capital Markets Regulation; member of the Advisory Council of the Institute for Corporate Ethics; member of the Business Council; member of the Florida Committee of 100; Chairman of Memphis Tomorrow; and member of the Buffalo Niagara Partnership.

 Steve Odland has a Bachelor's of Business Administration from the University of Notre Dame, and a Master's of Management degree from the Kellogg Graduate School of Management at Northwestern University.